TheChymera/chymeric_tutorials/source/_posts/2014-02-24-open-science-for-thesis.markdown

 ### GitHub and Git
 GitHub (register [here](https://github.com/)) is a social coding website which helps you make your work openly available on the web, and which allows others to easily contribute.
-GitHub uses the popular [Git](https://en.wikipedia.org/wiki/Git_(software)) revision control system - meaning that on GitHub you will also benefit from all the feature of Git, of which the following are of particular relevance to FOS:
+GitHub uses the popular [Git](https://en.wikipedia.org/wiki/Git_(software)) revision control system - meaning that on GitHub you will also benefit from all the features of Git, of which the following are of particular relevance to FOS:

 * A detailed overview of your files' history
 * Solid backups and proof of authorship